joemoose/dungeoneers.d20/docs/character.md

 Strength and Dexterity are your physical attributes.
 Intellect and Willpower are your mental attributes.

 Strength is a prime attribute for combat.
-Dexterity serves stealth and thievery well.
-Intelligence is essential to exploration and scholarly pursuits.
+Dexterity is useful for stealth and thievery.
+Intellect is essential for exploration and scholarly pursuits.
 Casting spells or leading others requires Willpower.

 - Roll **2d6+4** five times, noting the results.
 Assign the lowest value to LUCK and the other four as you prefer to your STR, DEX, INT, and WIL.